rui-zhang-ocean/RSKtools/README.md

 * Version 3.2.0 (2019-07-15)

-    - New function `RSKcorrecttau` to apply Fozdar et al. (1985) recursive filter to correct for the time response delay.
+    - New function `RSKcorrecttau` to apply Fozdar et al. (1985) algorithm for sharpening sensor response (e.g., O2).
-    - New function `RSKcreate` to convert any data (e.g. other CTD, glider, float) into rsk structure.
+    - New function `RSKcreate` to convert any data (e.g., other CTDs, gliders, floats) into rsk structure.
-    - `RSKreadprofiles`, `RSKtimeseries2profiles`, `RSKplotprofiles` and `Utilities/getdataindex` now handles situation with unequal number of downcasts and upcasts.
+    - RSKtools correctly handles cases when the number of downcasts and upcasts is not the same.
-    - `RSKaddmetadata` is renamed to `RSKaddstationdata`.
+    - `RSKaddmetadata` renamed to `RSKaddstationdata`.
     - `RSKaddstationdata` now allows adding station data to time series data.
     - `RSKtrim` now requires `reference` and `range` as mandatory inputs.
-    - Simplify `RSK2RSK` schema by removing events/errors/downloads tables.
+    - Simplify `RSK2RSK` schema by removing the events, errors, and downloads tables.
     - `RSKfindprofiles` now uses sea pressure to detect profiles when pressure channel is missing.
     - `RSKplotdata` returns an error when `showcast` is set to true while pressure channel is missing.
-    - `RSKopen` now reads instrumentSensors table if exists.
+    - `RSKopen` now reads instrumentSensors table if it exists.
-    - `RSKderivesalinity` now uses 0 for sea pressure when pressure channel is absent.
+    - `RSKderivesalinity` now sets sea pressure to 0 dbar when pressure channel is absent.
-    - Fixed bug that caused `RSKbinaverage` not to work when bin average upcast by time.
+    - Fixed bug that caused `RSKbinaverage` not to work when bin averaging an upcast by time.
     - `Utilities/getchannelindex` now allows multiple channel inputs and outputs.

 * Version 3.1.0 (2019-03-04)